hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 1. Immutability: The roster hash will be a critical piece of data.
 Rosters must be immutable to protect the integrity of its computed hash.
 2. Efficient Storage: Roster data should be stored efficiently in the state to minimize overhead and unnecessary data copying.
-3. Clear API: A well-defined API should be provided to create and submit candidate rosters to the platform, and for the platform to manage the lifecycle of submitted rosters.
+3. Clear API: A well-defined API should be provided to create and submit candidate rosters, and for components to manage the lifecycle of submitted rosters.
-4. Components update: Platform components that currently rely on the use of the Address book (such as Reconnect, Network, Event Validation etc.) must be adapted to use the new `Roster` object instead.
+4. Components update: Components that currently rely on the use of the Address book (such as Reconnect, Network, Event Validation, etc.) must be adapted to use the new `Roster` object instead.
-5. Address book paradigm discontinued within the platform codebase in favor of `Roster`s.
+5. Address book paradigm discontinued within the current platform side of the codebase in favor of `Roster`s.
 6. There must be a well-laid-out mechanism for the start-up code to arrive at the correct roster to use in starting the network.

 ## Architecture